paulrobertlloyd/nhsnotes/app/posts/week-21-progressive-enhancement.md

 ---
 title: "Week 21: Progressive enhancement"
 date: 2024-10-04
+description: Kicking off a design sprint.
+New guidance on client-side JavaScript.
 image:
   src: /images/gledhow-wing.jpeg
   alt: "Photo of me outside a hospital entrance with a sign saying Gledhow Wing"